When Your Substrates

 900 Series · Horizontal Loading · 150 lb CapacityIn-House Process Development

-KDF's R&D team brings deep expertise in thin film engineering, device physics, and process integration.
-Our in-house metrology center, fully functional PVD tools for development, and tool SEM mean you're not figuring out a novel reactive nitride or new dielectric stack alone in production.
-Customer-oriented R&D is a core KDF capability, not a sales pitch.
+KDF's R&D team has deep expertise in thin film engineering, device physics, and process integration.
+Our in-house metrology center, fully functional PVD tools, and tool SEM mean you're not developing a novel reactive nitride or new dielectric stack alone in production.

 KDF systems are installed globally across the industries where thin film failure is not an option.